 Finally, from the 1980s onwards, illustration practically disappeared in favor of photography.
 Posters began to share similar compositions in which the protagonist, the cast of actors, a scene from the film, among other elements, took center stage.

-Minimalism in movie posters
+Minimalism poster in films

 We have already seen how the genius Saul Bass applied his minimalist tendencies to his posters.
 Bass was able to capture the essence of the whole film to make memorable posters that have survived the passage of time.